Teremiare/MD_Notes/lunalight.md

 But what if the S:P is forced before the normal summon?
 You use it when you have to use it.
 If they normal summon a Mitsurugi monster after that then your goal is to prevent them from getting to enough bodies.

 **In any scenario if you have Nibiru** you are generally safe from having your board broken.
 However you have to consider that they play Impulse, so to counter that you want to hold Hound and not use it on anything else.
 Another consideration to make is that if you activate Nibiru it will trigger their tribute effects, including Wousu letting them get it back to hand for free so you need to play with that in mind.
+It's also probably correct to just not use S:P at all, as you don't want to let them activate TTT.
+If they can check your Nibiru with both TTT and Impulse, then you can't negate both with Hound and you might lose.
+Having Nibiru in hand is by far the safest position to be in against this deck if they use Maxx c against you, as it does not really matter how many cards they have in hand, only that they don't have CBTG + Impulse.

 **What about the board with A bao**, how safe is it compared to other options?
 If the opponent starts by normal summoning Ice ryzeal you're suddenly put in a spot with multiple options.
 Do you pop the normal summon that Liger can't deal with, or do you tag out into W:P so that you can negate and banish what Ice ryzeal summons?
 Let's explore.